 - Relevant to the industry in question

-Points one and two go hand-in-hand, because if you can’t describe what a logo looks like then how will you be able to remember it?
+Points one and two go hand-in-hand — if you can’t describe what a logo looks like then how can you accurately remember it?

-Point number three is important because colour is secondary to the shape and form.
-I always leave colour to the end of the design process, because if the mark doesn’t work in black only, no amount of colour will rescue it.
+Point three is important because colour is secondary to shape and form.
+I leave colour to near the end of the design process — if the mark doesn’t work in black only, no amount of colour will rescue the idea.

-Lastly, the design must be relevant for the business it identifies.
-This is accomplished through indepth research into the industry involved, and helps to differentiate from closely associated competitors.
+Lastly, the design should be relevant for the business it identifies.
+This is accomplished through indepth research into the industry in question, and helps to differentiate from closely-associated competitors.

-There are a number of text layout variations, which gives greater freedom for those reproducing the logo in different formats.
+There are a number of text layout variations that give greater flexibility when reproducing the logo in different formats.
 For example, the top right mark (above) wouldn’t fit on the side of a pen as well as the centre right version (above).

 What I enjoy most about this design is the simplicity (the ‘O’ inside the ‘U’).
-The OU logo has evolved over the years, and didn’t always have the ‘glass’ effect—a common trend amongst today’s logos.
+The OU logo has evolved over the years, and didn’t always have the ‘glass’ effect — a common trend.
 You can read more about logo trends here.
-It’s important to remember, however, that trends don’t last, and by designing using the latest fad, your logo will become dated, fast.
+Remember that trends don’t last, and by using the latest fad your logo will become dated.

 Take a look at how the OU logo appeared in the past (below).